 Sure, you can find a Starbucks or two while there, but don’t.
 Visit Cuban Coffee Queen.
 The tiny waterfront shack serves up espresso to-go all day long.
 Order a Cafe con Leche to get started with a punch or perhaps a Hang-Over Helper after your very first indulgent Key West night.
 Accompany it all with a generously buttered Cuban Tostada.
 For an authentic Keys leisurely breakfast, choose Banana Cafe.
 Offering French-Caribbean options, their crepes are standouts.
 If late-night breakfast is more your thing, keep Sandy’s Cafe in mind.
 Attached to a laundromat, (yes, you read right) not only can you get your cafecito fix here late into the night/early morning, but you can score some serious Cuban sandwiches too!
 On your last day as you leave Key West behind, drive north and treat yourself to brunch at The Dining Room on Little Palm Island.
 Make sure you have reservations.
 Set off Mile Marker 29, their ferry takes you to Little Torch Key where the resort is located.
 Luckily, off-island guests are allowed on the premises on Sundays.

 It should not come as a surprise to find out that Key West is heavily influenced by the flavor-of-the-moment island of Cuba, just 90 short miles away.
 Naturally, there is no shortage of seafood and authentic Cuban chow.
 El Siboney on Catherine Street is the real deal.
 Buenísimo!
 There might be a wait; the secret’s out and the lines can get pretty long.
-But no te preocupes, with their usual quick turnaround your hangry attitude will be short lived.
+But no te preocupes, with their usual quick turnaround your hangry attitude will be short-lived.
 There’s nothing a good picadillo, puerco asado, or some sweet plantains can’t fix.
 This next heavy-hitter lunch spot might escape most typical tourists.
 Set inside a beat up, open-air shack, B.O.’s Fish Wagon delivers big.
 No shoes?
 No problem.
 The fried grouper sandwich served with Cuban bread and slathered with mayo is la-te-darn good.
 The must-order dish?
 Conch fritters (order extra sauce).
 One bite of these hot babies and you too will be hooked forever.
 Who cares if you are sitting on lopsided picnic tables with roosters and cats crossing right by your feet?
 Wait.
 What? #truestory

 Dinner and Sex

 If you weren’t able to stay on Sunset Key, this is your chance to visit the resort.
 Latitudes is one Key West’s prime spots to catch the famous sunset.
 It also happens to be the key’s top casual fine-dining restaurant.
-On the complete other end of the dining spectrum is Angelina’s Pizzeria.
+On the complete opposite end of the dining spectrum is Angelina’s Pizzeria.
 Tiny, divey, crowded (and even service with a scowl), yet everything you want at 2am.
-Just to be clear, it’s not an award winning recipe, but every slice is tossed and baked to order, served piping hot, and pure late night heaven.
+Just to be clear, it’s not an award-winning recipe, but every slice is tossed and baked to order, served piping hot, and pure late-night heaven.
 There’s a reason it’s been there for at least two decades.
 Hidden off the beaten path is Santiago’s Bodega.
 Delightful tapas, paired with the rustic and quaint chic interiors, continue to be their recipe for success.
 Original to the area, Better Than Sex serves up cheekily named desserts and a sexy attitude.
 Fancy a Dark Chocolate Rim Job or a Cookie Nookie Pie?
 They’ve got ‘em…and more.
 Deep reds and dimmed lighting await at this sinfully decadent locale.

 Drink and Dance